bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 ### The `RenderAssetsPlugin`
-The `RenderAssetPlugin<A>` takes a type implementing [`RenderAsset`], a trait for types that can be encoded into a gpu-friendly format.
+The `RenderAssetPlugin<A>` takes a type implementing [`RenderAsset`], a trait for types that can be encoded into a GPU-friendly format.
 Each instance of the `RenderAssetPlugin` adds two systems:
 + [`extract_render_asset::<A>`] in the extract schedule, which extracts new and changed instances of `A` into the render world cache.
 If `RenderAsset::asset_usage` returns `!RenderAssetUsages::MAIN_WORLD` then this system also unloads it from the main world.
 + [`prepare_asset::<A>`] in `PrepareAssets` calls `RenderAsset::prepare_asset`
-  to get the gpu-friendly version.
+  to get the GPU-friendly version.

 The `bevy_render` crate contains two implementations of `RenderAsset`:
 + [`Image`] which transforms into a [`GpuImage`]